Is Cannabis Good for Pain Relief?

-A 2018 editorial published in the Journal of Applied Laboratory Medicine (JALM) states, “systematic reviews in acute pain are unequivocal in pointing out the lack of effectiveness of cannabinoids,” and “the reviews in chronic pain, mostly neuropathic, have arrived at similar conclusions, that cannabinoids and medical cannabis provide small analgesic benefit.”
+A 2018 editorial published in the Journal of Applied Laboratory Medicine (JALM) states, “systematic reviews in acute pain are unequivocal in pointing out the lack of effectiveness of cannabinoids.”

-A 2018 review of chronic pain and cannabis published in the journal Pharmacotherapy discusses the surprisingly lackluster results of clinical trials: “oral pharmaceutical grade cannabinoids show conflicting results in patients with chronic pain…In addition to their limited efficacy to treat pain, tolerability seems to be a major limitation for clinical use.
+A 2018 review of pain and cannabis published in the journal Pharmacotherapy discusses the surprisingly lackluster results of clinical trials: “oral pharmaceutical grade cannabinoids show conflicting results…In addition to their limited efficacy to treat pain, tolerability seems to be a major limitation for clinical use.
 The number of patients who stop treatment with oromucosal cannabinoids due to drug-related adverse events is larger than the number of patients observed when using the cannabis plant.”

-Despite evidence that whole plant cannabis is effective in managing chronic pain, a 2020 review published in the Journal of Pain Research concluded, “Use of herbal cannabis…is not suitable to manage pain or other medical conditions.”
+Despite evidence that whole plant cannabis is effective in managing mild pain from exercise or daily life, a 2020 review published in the Journal of Pain Research concluded, “Use of herbal cannabis…is not suitable to manage pain or other medical conditions.”